-Note: For a fluffier texture and a less intense taste, substitute a few potatoes for some of the turnips.
+Note: Know that mashed turnips are not as fluffy as mashed potatoes, so don't think you can serve them without people knowing you've made the switch!
+Instead, for a fluffier texture and a less intense taste, substitute a few potatoes for some of the turnips.

 - Meanwhile, gently heat the milk in a small saucepan over low heat (or in a microwave-safe container for 15 seconds on high power).
 Add the butter and melt it into the milk.
 Set aside.

 - Drain the turnips thoroughly, return them to the pot, and place the pot over medium-low heat.
 Shake the pot slowly, but constantly, to keep the turnips moving (and not browning), for about 3 minutes to dry out the turnips a bit.
 Taking the time to do this will help keep the mashed turnips from being watery.

 - Mash the turnips until they're as smooth as possible.
 If you have a ricer, use it to "mash" the boiled turnips for a fabulously even texture (you pop the pieces in the ricer, push the handle down, and voila—no lumps, no fuss!).
 No ricer?
 A potato masher or even a large fork will work well, too.
 Since they have less starch than potatoes, you don't need to worry about turnips turning gummy in the same way, so if you want to pulse them in a food processor or use a hand mixer to mash them, go ahead.

 - Stir the warmed milk and melted butter into the mashed turnips.
 Add salt to taste (don't be shy, salt is the key to bringing out the best in all root vegetables!).
 Serve the mashed turnips hot, or at least quite warm.